How to install a self-signed SSL certificate in cPanel

 Most A2 Hosting servers support Server Name Indication (SNI), which means SSL certificates do not require

 a dedicated IP address to work correctly.
 However, to ensure complete compatibility, you should consider purchasing a dedicated IP address.
 For more information about SNI support at A2 Hosting, please see this article

 You can install a self-signed SSL certificate on your A2 Hosting account for testing and development purposes.
 To do this, you create a private key and digitally sign your own SSL certificate in cPanel.

 Users receive warning messages in their browser when they try to access a web site secured by a self-signed certificate.
-This is because a trusted Certificate Authority has not signed the certificate.
-Let's Encrypt certificates are readily available for most cPanel and Plesk accounts and are a trusted Certificate Authority in most browsers.
-You can learn more about Let's Encrypt certificates by reading this article
+This is because a trusted Certificate Authority has not signed the certificate. cPanel SSL certificates are readily available for cPanel accounts and are a trusted Certificate Authority in most browsers.
+For more information about cPanel SSL certificates, please see this article

 To create and install a self-signed SSL certificate, follow these steps:

 If you do not know how to log in to your cPanel account, please see this article

 - Open the SSL/TLS tool:

 - Under Private Keys (KEY), click Generate, view, upload, or delete your private keys.
 The Private Keys page appears.